mahilab/Syntacts/README.md

 3) Use the [template](https://github.com/mahilab/Syntacts/tree/master/template) to make a new Syntacts project with CMake

 ### Having issues?
-- Head over to the [Issues](https://github.com/mahilab/Syntacts/issues) page, and tell us your problem.
+- Head over to the [Issues](https://github.com/mahilab/Syntacts/issues) page and tell us your problem.
+- If you get a `VCRUNTIME140.dll missing` or similar issue, first try installing the latest [MSVC redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)

 # Building C++ from Source